 After road test check brake fluid reservoir level.

 How To Prevent Brake Contamination

-There’s not much you can do about road contamination, it’s not very common and no defense for it anyhow.
-You can prevent or at least reduce the possibility of rotor contamination by checking your drive or garage floor for oil leaks and dealing with them should you find same.
+There’s not much you can do about road contamination, it’s not very common, and no defense for it anyhow.
+You can prevent or at least reduce the possibility of rotor contamination by checking your drive or garage floor for oil leaks and dealing with them should you find the same.

 Rotor corrosion is the bigger issue and it can be reduced by simply driving your car regularly (at least once a week) at highway speeds.
 In other words, drive fast enough to assist in breaking forcefully enough to remove that layer of rust buildup.

-Parking your car in a heated garage would be a great too.
+Parking your car in a heated garage would be great too.